Celebrating Giggling Squid’s inspirational women

 ‘I graduated from Bangkok’s Thai Culinary College in 1990 and started my career as a Commis Chef at the Landmark Hotel in Bangkok.
 Two years later, I got a promotion to become a Chef de Partie, then Sous Chef and Head Chef respectively.
 I worked in the Landmark Hotel for 9 years and gained so much knowledge and skill in Thai and international cuisine.
 I also had great opportunities to visit Japan, India and the UK to represent and exchange knowledge of Thai culinary skills such as fruit carving.
 When I first visited the UK to represent Thai cooking, I instantly fell in love with the environment, people, cultures and of course the international cuisine that I always wanted to learn more about.
 Now, I have been living in the UK for almost 22 years and I feel very blessed to have cooked so many different types of cuisines and to be part of the Giggling Squid family.’

 Head Chef Sirpai achieved her position as Head Chef through a different route, as she explains, ‘I came from Thailand when l was 21 years old and stayed home with my children until l was 26 before starting part time in a local Thai restaurant. l worked in both front of house as a waitress and back of house in the kitchen.
 When l went full time l chose the kitchen as my preferred career.
 I spent the next three years working my way up through the kitchen to become Head Chef.
-After working at several restaurants in the roll of Head Chef l was fortunate enough to continue my adventure by joining the Giggling team.’
+After working at several restaurants in the role of Head Chef l was fortunate enough to continue my adventure by joining the Giggling team.’

 Despite the variety of paths taken to success, a shared theme became evident when speaking to Pranee, Lek and Sirpai – instead of tackling the gender imbalance by adopting more typically male attributes, they drove their success by playing to attributes more commonly regarded as female.
 As Pranee says, ‘I believe to bring out the most productive performance, you don’t have to be tough but to demonstrate that interpersonal touch that seems to be natural aspect of many women.’